 “Not really.
 At that dose, you may as well not be on medicine at all.
 Don’t mess with it.”

-I promised I wouldn’t, and we said goodbye.
-After hanging up, I sat on the floor, pondering his words.
+I promised not to, and we said goodbye.
+After hanging up, sat on the floor, pondering his words.
 “You may as well not be on medicine at all.”

 “Interesting,” I said.